amadeus4dev-examples/amadeus-android/.github/CONTRIBUTING.md

 ...
 ```

-Then publish your new version locally.
+Publish your new version locally.

 ```sh
 ./gradlew publishToMavenLocal
 ```

- And use it with the [hotel demo](https://github.com/amadeus4dev/amadeus-hotel-booking-android), by changing the version used with your own inside `build.gradle` file.
+ You can now use this new version in your build.gradle file.

 ```gradle
     implementation 'com.amadeus:amadeus-android:X.X.X'
 ```

-### Releasing

-[TBD]

 ## How to contribute to the Amadeus Python SDK

 #### **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/amadeus4dev/amadeus-python/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/amadeus4dev/amadeus-android/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/amadeus4dev/amadeus-python/issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/amadeus4dev/amadeus-android/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 #### **Did you write a patch that fixes a bug?**